-Most people think that applying for the mortgage loan is one of the more stressful elements of purchasing a home, but it doesn't have to be.
+Most people believe that applying for the loan is one of the most distressing elements of buying a house, but it doesn't have to be.

-I'm connected with a lot of lenders in Winston-Salem, and they've helped me learn some things that can make the loan application process a snap.
+I'm very connected to many lending companies in the Winston-Salem area, and they've helped me learn some things that make the loan application process a snap.

-1 – Compose a list of questions about your loan program
+1 – Put together a list of questions regarding your loan program

-Locking in means that the mortgage lender keeps to the mortgage interest rates for the loan – typically at the time the loan application is presented.
+When you lock in the interest rate, it signifies that the lender commits to the interest rates for the loan – ordinarily at the time the loan application is received.

-By floating the rate, you can lock the rate at any time between the day you apply for the loan and the issuing of closing documents.
-Buyers who elect to float believe that the interest rates will drop in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for the loan and closing.
+Those who elect to float believe interest rates will decline in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to decrease your rate
+3 – Determine if you want to pay additional points to reduce your rate

-Typically you can decide to pay additional points to lower the interest rate of your loan.
-Every point is 1 percent of the mortgage loan and is payable in cash at closing.
+When you decide to pay additional points to lower the rate of your loan, you will pay for them in cash at the time of closing.
+Each point is 1 percent of the loan.

-Getting a loan requires a lot of paperwork, so you should spend some time getting all your documentation together.
-Click here for a list of common loan documentation.
+Getting a loan requires a lot of paperwork, so you should take some time to get all your documentation together.
+Click here to get a list of common loan documentation.